-Unfortunately, if a person inherits the gene mutations, they will most likely eventually develop the condition.
-Alzheimer’s may skip a generation.
-Having family members with the condition doesn’t necessarily mean that a further member will develop the condition.
+Unfortunately, if a person inherits the gene mutations, oftentimes they eventually develop the condition.
+Having family members with the condition does not necessarily mean that another member will develop the condition.

 Alzheimer’s is a neurodegenerative condition.
-This is especially true since early-onset Alzheimer’s is an inherited disorder where a child has a 50/50 likelihood of having the condition if either parents has genetic mutations causing the disease.
+This is especially true since early-onset Alzheimer’s is sometimes an inherited disorder where a child has a 50/50 likelihood of having the condition if either parent has genetic mutations causing the disease.

 Most Cases of Alzheimer’s Are Not Inherited

 The good news is that most cases of Alzheimer’s are not inherited.
 Yes, there is a gene that can affect the risk of inheriting Alzheimer’s.
 This gene is called Apolipoprotein E or ApoE, and it has three main types.
 One of these types, ApoE4, is what is most likely to cause Alzheimer’s disease.
 The presence of the protein does not cause the disease, but it increases the likelihood of developing Alzheimer’s.